Shopping cart abandonment is a major reason, why most e-commerce sites lose tons of prospects.

 - 63% of online buyers won’t consider buying from an online shop if there is no return policy.

-First of all, you must have a Return & Refund Policy if you wish to run a successful WoocComme store.
+So, first of all, you must have a Return & Refund Policy if you wish to run a successful WoocComme store.

 On the policy, you must include proper instructions on what actions to take when a prospect wishes to request a return or refund.